'Black Panther' director mistaken for bank robber in Atlanta

 Associated Press

 The “Black Panther” director, who is Black, walked into a Bank of America branch Jan.
-7 and passed the bank employee a withdrawal slip with a note written on the back asking her to “be discreet when handing him the cash,” according to a police report.
-He also had his California state identification card and his Bank of America account card.
+7 and passed the teller a withdrawal slip with a note written on the back asking her to “be discreet when handing him the cash,” according to a police report.
+He also had an ID card from California and his Bank of America account card.

-He was trying to withdraw more than $10,000, and the bank employee “received an alert notification” from his account and quickly alerted her manager that Coogler was trying to rob the bank, the report says.
+He was trying to withdraw more than $10,000, and the teller “received an alert notification” from his account and quickly alerted her manager that Coogler was trying to rob the bank, the report says.
 The bank employee is a Black woman, the report says.

 Police responding to the bank branch in the upscale Buckhead neighborhood saw a black Lexus SUV parked out front with the engine running.
 An officer talked to the male driver who said he was waiting for Coogler, who was inside the bank.
 A female passenger gave police the same information.